-Apple issues different SSL certificates for Development and Production purposes.
-If there is a mismatch of Certificate Type (Production/Sandbox) specified on Plivo console and your app’s actual provisioning profile, your device will not be able to receive push notification.
+Apple issues different SSL certificates for development and production purposes.
+If there’s a mismatch between the certificate type (production/sandbox) specified on the Plivo console and your app’s actual provisioning profile, your device will not be able to receive push notifications.

-Make sure the Certificate type selected on Plivo console matches with iOS provisioning profile of your app and certificate.
-Register your Plivo Endpoint again to make sure that valid device token is used after correcting certificates.
+Make sure the certificate type selected on Plivo console matches the iOS provisioning profile of your app and certificate.
+Register your Plivo endpoint again to make sure that you’re using a valid device token after correcting the certificate.

 Error: DeviceTokenNotForTopic, Reason: Push notification certificate and Device App provisioned with different Apple App ID

-This error is returned from APNS when the presented push notifications token attributes does not match the topic specified at the time of sending.
-Device token was issued to an app with a given Apple App ID but the Push notification certificate is configured for another Apple App ID.
+This error is returned from APNs when the presented push notifications token attributes do not match the topic specified at the time of sending.
+The device token was issued to an app with a given Apple App ID but the push notification certificate is configured for another Apple App ID.

-Ensure that the Apple App ID of the provisioning profile with which the application is deployed to a device is matching the Apple App ID for which the Push notification SSL certificate is configured.
-Register your Plivo Endpoint again to make sure that valid device token is used after correcting certificates.
+Ensure that the Apple App ID of the provisioning profile with which the application is deployed to a device matches the Apple App ID for which the push notification SSL certificate is configured.
+Register your Plivo endpoint again to make sure that you’re using a valid device token after you correct the certificate.

 Error: InvalidPlatformToken, Reason: Push notification certificate is invalid.

-Pinpoint the issue from other console logs like DeviceTokenNotForTopic, BadDeviceToken, if present.
-Else Re-register Plivo endpoint.
+Pinpoint the issue from other console log errors, such as DeviceTokenNotForTopic or BadDeviceToken, if present, or reregister Plivo endpoint.

 Push notification certificate is missing.
 Upload iOS push notification certificate on Plivo console. or Push notification certificate is missing.
 Upload FCM Server key on Plivo console.

 Push notification certificate is not present on Plivo console.